Groups will take place locally, during the school day. You will get help to travel to the group, and back to school, if you need it.

 Will anyone else hear what I share?

-Confidentiality: At the CEDAR Project you can share your experiences safely and without fear of what you say being repeated to others.
-BUT if workers feel that you or another person may be at risk then they will have to share that information with people who can help.
+Confidentiality: at Cedar you can share your experiences safely and without fear of what you say being repeated to others.
+But, if workers feel that you or another person may be at risk then they will have to share that information with people who can help.

 Is it confidential?